- Like

 I came across a recipe for espresso buttercream frosting a few years ago and it has been a favorite with my family ever since.
 My mom and I are both huge coffee drinkers.
 We take any excuse to try more coffee desserts.

 These cupcakes use instant espresso powder as their secret weapon.
 It’s concentrated enough that even when put into a batch of frosting it still packs a punch.
-Once you dissolve it in vanilla extract, it’s a recipe for delicious espresso flavored frosting.
+Once you dissolve it in vanilla extract, it’s a recipe for delicious espresso buttercream frosting.

 How To Make Buttercream Frosting

-Next, beat the butter on high using the whisk attachment of a stand mixer or a regular electric mixer.
+Make sure the butter is at room temperature before starting this step or it won’t incorporate well.
+Beat the butter on high using the whisk attachment of a stand mixer or a regular electric mixer.
 Then reduce speed, and add in the powdered sugar a little at a time, waiting until it’s incorporated each time before adding more.

 Whip for a minute or two to make sure everything is fully combined and it’s light and fluffy.